How to Pick the Right Employee Rewards Program for your Organization?

 The success of the Recognition program comes down to the degree of engagement of your people.
 While considering the factors for choosing a program, there is one thing that is often overlooked, and that is making it fun.

 Secondly, make sure the program is fun (and not boring) to use.
-Having gaming elements make a program instantly more interesting.
-Gamification in the R&R module, can be in the form of having an leaderboard, points allocation, badges and tags etc.
+Having gaming elements makes a program instantly more interesting.
+Gamification in the R&R module can be having a leaderboard, points allocation, badges, tags, etc.

-Note: Go for a tool that has mobile accessibility to ensure regular participation and engagement.
+Note: Go for a tool that has mobile access to ensure regular participation and engagement.

 8. Industry knowledge and experience of Vendor:

-You should stick with the brand name that offers top quality and have shown commendable results in the past.
+You should stick with the brand name that offers top quality and has shown commendable results in the past.